0x9n0p/og/README.md

 # Old Gamers CLI tool

-I'm a coder who wants to automate tasks to sleep more and more!
-It's a simple and strong tool that you can generate codes.
+It's a simple tool that you can generate codes.
 For example, I'm using it to generate CRUD APIs!

 ## How it works?